nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Edits person at the specified `INDEX`.
 * Edits person's tag at the specified `TAG_NUMBER`.
 * Only one tag can be edited at a time.
+* The edited tag cannot have a duplicate tag (same tagname and priority level) in the existing tag list.

 ------------------------------------------------------------------------------------
 ### Locating persons by field: `find`